stevecalla/shop-stripe/README.md

 ## Usage

 This app is deployed using Heroku.
-From a development perspective, this app uses Node.js, Mongo, React and Apollo/GraphQL.
 See the technology list below for more detail.

 ## Features

 This app includes a variety of API routes (see list below).
 In addition, the following features exist.

 1. `Single-page app` built using React.
-2. `Component` based approach which breaks down each page and major function.
-For example, the header, footer and each navigation bar link is a unique component.
+2. `Component` based approach which breaks down each page and major component.
+For example, it includes components for the cart, cart items, nav, product item and product list.
-3. `Bootstap` is used for the majority of the html and css including the nav bar, cards, and form.
+3. `Redux API` includes a `store`, `actions`, and `reducers` while using `useDispatch` and `useSelector`.
 4. `Search Book` and `Saved Book` pages.
-5. `Saved Book` presents cards for each saved book with cover image, title, author, description and link to google books.
-6. `Search Book` presnets a `search box` search functionality that accepts user input then uses a `fetch` to search the google book api using the user input.
-7. `Login`, `Signup`, and `Logout` functionality using a bootstrap modal, jsonwebtoken for authentication and alert messaging for invalid login.
-8. Upon `login` the user then has the ability to save one or more books based on the search results.
-After saving a book the book is listed on the "see my books" page via a link in the nav bar.
-On the "saved book" screen a loggedin user has the option to remove (delete) books.
-9. `User` login information is used to `save` books to a specific user rather than expose the user information in the URL via parameters (params).
-10. `Heroku` deployment.
+5. `Heroku` deployment.

-## Future Enhancements:
-1. Breakdown code into `smaller components` for readability, maintainability and reduce duplication.
-2. Enhance to a `PWA` to work both on- and off-line.
-3. Enhance search options and google api with more `customized google search results` (newest, max results, author et al).
-4. Provide user with more advance `self-select search options` (e.g. search by title, author, newest, number of results).
-5. Update `password, username and email verification standards` and functionality.
-6. Upgrade `login` and `signup` to include `tooltip & required field` messages.
-7. Add `Share` functionality so the user can share a book with others via email and/or text message.
-8. Upgrade backend to use `Apollo cache` rather than local storage.
+## Conversion to Redux:
+To convert this app from Reacts Context API to React Redux the following steps were taken:
+1. Add `store.js` to manage global state.
+2. Add the `<Provider>` compenent/wrapper to the `App.js` code.
+3. Adjust each component or page to include useSelector (to get access to state) and/or useDispath (to execute actions).
+4. ....

 ## Technology